 I love the Musee D'Orsay, the Picasso Museum and the Rodin Museum.
 The Eiffel Tower is great but I didnt go up it and preferred to cross over to the Trocadero to take my pictures of it.

-The queues for the Louvre were too off-putting and I was perfectly happy with my choices of museums that I did go to. almost 7 years ago
+The queues for the Louvre were too off-putting and I was perfectly happy with my choices of museums that I did go to. about 7 years ago

 To the above I'd add a visit to the Basilique du Sacré-Cœur, and then the surrounding Montmartre area for some decent food.

-If you fancy something a little quirky I had a great time on a guided tour of Paris in a 2CV: http://www.4roues-sous-1parapluie.com/ almost 7 years ago
+If you fancy something a little quirky I had a great time on a guided tour of Paris in a 2CV: http://www.4roues-sous-1parapluie.com/ about 7 years ago

 My "must see" places in Paris are: